rkashyap621/MBD-Longitudinal-Vehicle-Model/README.md

 ## Refactored Masked Subsystem Version
 ### MODEL-2: Longitudinal Vehicle Model with Subsystem Masks for each Resistive Force
-Though the baseline is abe to successfully compute the vehicle velocity, it needed further modeling improvements.
-The first aspect it needed improvements are the global declaration of simulation parameters in m-script as **'initialization function'**.
+Though the baseline is able to successfully compute the vehicle velocity, it needed further modeling improvements.
+The first aspect it needed improvement was the global declaration of simulation parameters in m-script as **'initialization function'**.

-In this model, each resting force subsystems were refactored as masked subsystem.
+In this model, each resting force subsystem were refactored as a masked subsystem.
 The refactored model is shown below.

 ![Model2-MDL2](https://i.postimg.cc/6qgrxW7M/Model2.png)

 The implemented refactored version model is available in the folder **'models/'** with the file name **'MDL2_Longitudinal_Vehicle_Model_Mask.slx'** in this repository.

 This refactored model was able to help me simplify the simulation parameter m-script.
-For, better comparrsion I am displaying the older and current m-scripts below.
+For better comparrsion I am displaying the older and current m-scripts below.

 **Old Init Fcn m-script:**